When will Microsoft end support for your version of Windows or Office? | ZDNet

 A note to that policy qualifies the support commitment to devices where the OEM continues to support Windows 10 on that device.
 And that's where things become complicated.

 Windows 10 feature updates (the new name for what used to be full-version upgrades) are delivered via Windows Update automatically.
-Microsoft released the first major update, version 1511, in November 2015; the second feature update, version 1607 (the Anniversary Update) was released in summer 2016; and version 1703 (the Creators Update) was released in April 2017.
+Microsoft released the first major update, version 1511, in November 2015; the second feature update, version 1607 (the Anniversary Update) was released in summer 2016; versions 1703 and 1709 were released in April and October 2017, respectively.

-These updates are required for ongoing support, and Microsoft supports each feature update for 18 months.
-Support ended for the initial release of Windows 10 on May 9, 2017.
-Support for the Anniversary Update will end in the first quarter of 2018.
+These updates are required for ongoing servicing, and Microsoft supports each feature update for 18 months.
+That period ended for the initial release of Windows 10 on May 9, 2017.
+Support for the Anniversary Update ended on April 10, 2018.

+For an up-to-date list of end-of-service dates for each Windows 10 version, see the Windows lifecycle fact sheet.
+(Spoiler: Version 1703 servicing ends on October 9, 2018, and the end date for version 1709 is April 9, 2018.)

 But what if your device is incapable of installing a new feature update?
 That unfortunate situation actually happened to owners of three- and four-year-old devices built using the Intel Clover Trail chip family.
 Microsoft has blocked those devices from installing the April 2017 Creators Update , but eventually agreed to extend the support deadline to match the Windows 8.1 support lifecycle.

-Note: [This post has been completely updated and republished several times since its initial publication in 2013.
-Most recent update: April 10, 2018.]